 Although MoodGYM may reduce depression in some people, the National Institute for Mental Health Research and its staff make no claims that MoodGYM will be helpful for every individual.

 The information provided throughout MoodGYM is intended for information and skill development purposes only.
 MoodGYM is not a substitute for seeking diagnosis and treatment from a qualified person.
 Always consult a medical practitioner or mental health professional if you require a diagnosis or treatment for depression, anxiety or other mental disorders.
 One reason this is important is that depression is sometimes caused by physical illness or certain medications and a doctor can check these out.
 Persons under age 16 with depressive symptoms should speak to their parents about seeking professional help for their depression.

-All information provided by MoodGYM users is kept confidential and the Centre for Mental Health Research is under a legal obligation to protect the integrity of your personal information.
+All information provided by MoodGYM users is kept confidential and the National Institute for Mental Health Research is under a legal obligation to protect the integrity of your personal information.
 As an extra level of privacy, we recommend that you register your MoodGYM account using a pseudonym or made-up name as your username.

 No, MoodGYM is provided free of charge to the public.

 Please send through a request to email@example.com for our consideration.
 Permission is generally granted provided that your organisation complies with the following conditions: